mondeja/project-config/docs/reference/plugins.rst

 includeLines
 ============

-Check that the files include all lines passed as argument.
+Check that the files include expected lines.

-If the files don't include all lines specified as argument, it will raise a checking error.
-Newlines are ignored, so they should not be specified.
+Accepts an array of strings as the lines to exclude or an array of arrays with the content to exclude and the fixer query as two strings.

 .. rubric:: Examples